DizaPointman/JS-Learning-Log/README.md

 `<form action="sent data here url"></form>`

+The default behavior of clicking a form button without any attributes submits the form to the location specified in the form's action attribute.

+`<button></button>`

 **Input**

 The input element allows you several ways to collect data from a web form